 The sad consequence is that most aging individuals have never heard of it.
-Even many doctors remain unaware of its potential role as a frontline defense against some of today’s most deadly public health threats, including:
+Even many doctors remain unaware of its potential role as a frontline defense against some of today’s most deadly public health threats like COVID, and including:

-2) It can protect against avian influenza and more common seasonal flu symptoms.
+2) It can protect against COVID, avian influenza, and more common seasonal flu symptoms.

 3) It reduces the frequency & duration of attacks of chronic obstructive pulmonary disease (COPD)